Combat Operator Podcast and the Civilian Surge for Afghanistan

 Dubious News Reports from Afghanistan

-There were two interesting articles in the news concerning Afghanistan today which illustrate (to me) the dire straits we now face.
-One article reported on the clever use of Viagra by CIA case officers; the other was a mildly negative critique of the USAID reconstruction efforts made by a senior USAID officer.
-Both stories represent a total lack of situational awareness as 2008 draws to a close.
+An interesting article in the news about Afghanistan today illustrated (to me) the dire straits we now face.
+A senior USAID officer gave a mildly negative critique of the USAID reconstruction efforts.
+The story represents a total lack of situational awareness as 2008 draws close.

-When you have lived in a poorly understood, distant country like Afghanistan as long as I have it is easy to find mistakes in the international press.
-I am not nitpicking two main stream news reports because they report as fact things I know to be completely untrue.
-You get that a lot from the press these days.
-What I find alarming is that at least one of these two articles is obviously an entry into the discussion taking place amongst our national leadership.
-The other article about the CIA is so completely ridiculous that I have no idea what to make of it.
-Reports like these are truly depressing so let me take these articles one at a time and provide you with some unbiased ground truth.
+When you have lived in a poorly understood, distant country like Afghanistan, as long as I have lived here, it is easy to find mistakes in the international press.
+I am not nitpicking mainstream news reports because they report as fact things I know to be completely untrue.
+You get that a lot from the media these days.

 Feeling the love in Paktia province

-The first article was by Mark Ward, a senior Foreign Service Officer with US AID, who has just completed an impressively long tour in Afghanistan.
+The article was written by Mark Ward, a senior Foreign Service Officer with US AID, who had just completed an impressively long tour in Afghanistan.
 Here is the opening paragraph:

 “Nearly every observer of Afghanistan, from the most senior U.S. military officers to Washington think tank analysts and everyone in between, agrees that stability in that country demands a multipronged approach involving the military, diplomatic efforts and economic assistance.
 Having spent nearly the past five years as the senior career officer responsible for U.S. economic assistance to Afghanistan, I agree with those in the military who have said that 80 percent of the struggle for Afghanistan is about reconstruction and sustainable economic development and only 20 percent about military operations.
 In the face of a heightened Taliban insurgency, the U.S. military has changed its tactics.
 But if civilian U.S. agencies do not change the ways they deliver economic assistance, they jeopardize their chances for success and risk alienating the Afghan people.”

-This is a great picture from an old NYT article by Moises Saman
+This is an excellent picture from an old NYT article by Moises Saman

 Mr. Ward concludes his article with this paragraph: